BradleyCodeU/bradleycodeu.github.io/_apcsp/py/109PyHogwartsHouse.md

 - Which sandwich are you?
 - Which phone are you?
 - Which Pokemon are you?
-- What is your spirit animal?
+- Which dog breed are you?